nicolargo/glances/README.rst

 `Glances` is available on many Linux distributions, so you should be able to install it using your favorite package manager.
-Be aware that when you use this method the operating system `package`_ for `Glances` may not be the latest version.
+Be aware that when you use this method the operating system `package`_ for `Glances` may not be the latest version and only basics plugins are enabled.

 Note: The Debian package (and all other Debian-based distributions) do not include anymore the JS statics files used by the Web interface